Logo by Danthree Studio - CGI Studio

 Why is HDRI/IBL important for brands?

-• Recognizability instead of coincidence: Identical HDRI setups create CI-constant lighting moods across entire product series.
-The material basis explained Physically Based Rendering.
+• Consistency over chance: Identical HDRI setups create lighting moods with consistent visual identity across entire product lines.
+The material foundation explains Physically Based Rendering.

 • Speed & scaling: A good HDRI replaces complex light rigs - series renderings for e-com & print become plannable.
 Our production approach: 3D render studio.

-• Real material shine: reflections and highlights react physically correct - especially relevant for metal, paint and glass.
+• Realistic material shine: Reflections and highlights behave physically correctly—especially important for metal, paint, and glass.
 You can find the basics in Roughness Map and Metalness Map.

 From Technical Term to Visual Experience